 The LIMS/ERP/MES integration has multiple benefits, and more and more companies consider this as ‘a must’ to help improve the quality and regulatory compliance for their products.
 There are also some drawbacks, like the additional effort required to maintain the integration and the added cost associated with that.
 However, the ‘drawbacks’ is something we can write about in another blog post.

 Explore more of the benefits and challenges of implementing LIMS to your Lab’s productivity in this article:

 About the author

-Amitava Dassarma is a Solution Architect at Andea with over 15 years of experience designing, leading, managing and implementing Factory Solutions for companies in various manufacturing sectors.
-This includes FMCG, Steel, Paper, Plastics and Automotive industries.
-In his previous position at IBM, he was leading a team of MES consultants responsible for development and maintenance of a global MES deployment for a large FMCG client.
+Amitava Dassarma is a Senior Solution Architect at Andea with around 20 years of experience designing, leading, managing, and implementing factory solutions for companies in various manufacturing sectors.
+These include FMCG, Metal, Paper, Plastics, Electrical Equipment, and Automotive industries.
+In his previous position at IBM, he led a team of MES consultants responsible for developing and maintaining a global MES deployment for a large FMCG client.
 He held a similar role at Tata Consultancy Services, where he was in charge of an offshore team developing a global MES solution for a Tier 1 automotive supplier.
-He has hands-on experience with Apriso’s FlexNet MES platform and Invensys Wonderware Factory Suite Products.
+He has hands-on experience with the DELMIA Apriso MES platform and Invensys Wonderware Factory Suite Products.
 Amitava received his MSc with a specialization in Mathematics from the Indian Institute of Technology, Kharagpur.
-Currently Amitava, together with his family, resides in Krakow.
+Currently, Amitava, together with his family, resides in Krakow.